zarf-dev/zarf/docs/2-the-zarf-cli/100-cli-commands/zarf.md

 ## SEE ALSO

-* [zarf bundle](zarf_bundle.md)	 - Zarf commands for creating, deploying, removing, pulling, and inspecting bundles
+* [zarf bundle](zarf_bundle.md)	 - Commands for creating, deploying, removing, pulling, and inspecting bundles
 * [zarf completion](zarf_completion.md)	 - Generate the autocompletion script for the specified shell
 * [zarf connect](zarf_connect.md)	 - Accesses services or pods deployed in the cluster
 * [zarf destroy](zarf_destroy.md)	 - Tears down Zarf and removes its components from the environment